targetex logo

 Fragments are small molecules typically with a molecular mass between 150–250 Da and binds to certain subpockets of the binding site.

-‘Fragment hits are weak binders therefore non-conventional procedures such as thermal shifts assays are required to identify such hits.’
+‘Fragment hits are weak binders therefore non-conventional procedures such as thermal shift assays are required to identify such hits.’

 DSF was performed in a 96-well format in a BioRad CFX96 Real-Time PCR equipment using Sypro Orange as a fluorescent label.
 Glutaminyl cyclase (QC) was heterologously expressed in Pichia pastoris X33 yeast strain.
 The enzymatic activity of QC was measured in a pyroglutamyl aminopeptidase (PGPEP) coupled fluorescent end point assay.